codeschris/codeschris/README.md

 - Currently studying Statistics and Comp.
 Science (in my final year).
 - Learning new concepts everyday in the tools/languages/stacks I am using and interested in using in the future.

-You can find my social links by clicking [here](https://codeschris-links.vercel.app)
+Check out my socials by clicking [here](https://codeschris-links.vercel.app)

 <!-- [![An image of @codeschris's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/codeschris)](https://holopin.io/@codeschris) -->